tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-update.md

 ```

 #### Change the VM Sizes
-To change the VM Sizes in your deployment, you only need to change the VM Sizes in the `skuProfile`.In this example, we're changing the VM sizes specified in the scale set to use D2sv5, D2asv5, D2sv4, D2asv4, and D2sv3:
+To change the VM Sizes in your deployment, you only need to change the VM Sizes in the `skuProfile`.
+In this example, we're changing the VM sizes specified in the scale set to use D2sv5, D2asv5, D2sv4, D2asv4, and D2sv3:
 ```json
 {
 	"properties": {